sashah12/NFL-Big-Data-Bowl-2026/README.md

 ### Team Based Tendencies based on Route
 I analyzed plays/teams where my prediction model achieved confidence(solved the play/ball location, < 8 yards prediction error, in under 60% of the dropback) versus plays where it remained "Reactive" until close to the throw (avg.
 3.00s solution time).
 Here are the top 3 team + route combinations:

 Kansas City GO Route: On average, the model was able to predict ball placement within 8 yards when the targeted receiver was running a Go route in 1.63 seconds after the snap.
-The model knew within 0.33 seconds after the snap where the ball was going within 4 yards on 50% of those GO routes.
+The model knew within 0.33 seconds after the snap where the ball was going within 4 yards on 50% of all GO routes.
 This highlights the importance of pre-snap and early post-snap reads, as less emphasis is being placed on them as explain by Kirk Cousins and many others.

 Core identity: Kansas City’s confident targeted GO routes show up when:
 - The opposing secondary over-rotates and declares leverage early, especially on the targeted outside receiver